matgyver/matgyver.github.com/aboutme_jen.md

 Employment
 ----------
-Systems Analyst II- Genetics, Development, Biology IT, Cell Biology (GDCB), College of Liberal Arts and Sciences, Iowa State University Ames, IA.
+Systems Analyst II- [Biology IT](biology-it.iastate.edu), [Genetics, Development, Cell Biology (GDCB)](https://www.gdcb.iastate.edu/), [College of Liberal Arts and Sciences](https://it.las.iastate.edu/), Iowa State University Ames, IA.
 March 2012 - present

 Responsibilities - As part of the Biology IT team, I support faculty, staff, and students in the biological sciences specifically those in GDCB.
 This includes teaching, instructional, and research laboratories and administrative groups.
 Supervises and manages approximately 5-6 student technicians.
 Provides software and hardware purchasing guidance and ordering and support for Dell and Apple devices and a large variety closed and open source software packages - particularly Microsoft Office, Adobe Creative Cloud, R, MATLAB, ImageJ/Fiji, Google Earth Pro, SAS, JMP, ArcGIS.
 Deploys and maintains computers and systems attached to specialty instruments (mostly microscope and imaging equipment) and other scientific equipment connected to the network.